dtcooper/python-dispmanx/docs/index.md

 * Check out some [code recipes](recipes.md) that will show you how to use DispmanX with [pygame], [Pillow], and [Pycairo].
-* Head over to the [API documentation](api.md) and read about the [DispmanX][dispmanx.DispmanX] class, the main entrypoint for this package.
+* Head over to the [API documentation](api.md) and read about the [DispmanX class][dispmanx.DispmanX], the main entrypoint for this package.
 * Check out some [additional information](info.md) about this package.

 [^1]: I say "pure Python" however this package uses Python's included [ctypes][]